Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Extended Empirical Validation and Discussion

 \subsection{Additional Result from Pilot Study}

 In Section \ref{sec:motivation}, we conduct an experiment to validate our hypotheses on the relation between MLLM performance degradation and the severity of natural distribution shift.
 In Figure \ref{fig:pilot_study_synthetic}, we provide additional results from another type of distribution shift that occurred by image and text perturbations.
-For image perturbation, we consider defocus blur and frost with three different magnitudes, and for text perturbation, we consider keyboard typo error and word synonym replacement with two different magnitudes.
+For image perturbation, we consider defocus blur and frost with three different magnitudes, and for text perturbation, we consider keyboard typo error and word synonym replacement with two different magnitudes (We adopt the source code of \url{https://github.com/Jielin-Qiu/MM_Robustness} to generate perturbed datasets).
 We observe the consistent trend in the relation between MLLM performance degradation and the severity of distribution shifts for the case of visual-only, text-only, and joint shift, likewise the case of natural shifts in Figure \ref{fig:pilot_study}.
 That is, the increased magnitude of distribution shifts induces more severe MLLM performance degradation, and the degree of performance degradation can attribute to shifts in two modalities.